Rwanda Gorilla Tours

 The cost of Rwanda gorilla permits

-Permits for Rwanda Gorilla Tours cost $1500 per person, for all visitors and can be secured directly from Rwanda Development Board-online, via telephone or Head offices in Kigali City.
+Permits for Rwanda Gorilla Tours cost $1500 per person.
 Visitors are also provided the choice of buying gorilla permits indirectly from credible Tour Operators in Rwanda or Uganda.

 Packing list for travelers planning to undertake Rwanda Gorilla Tours

-Some of the must-pack things for your Rwanda Gorilla Tours include a daypack for storing items needed during gorilla trekking, camera with a waterproof case to avoid getting damaged by rains, comfortable and loose-fitting clothing (long safari pants and long-sleeved shirts), fleece or warm sweater, lightweight and waterproof rain jacket, long cotton socks, pajamas and underwear, insect repellant, well-fitting and comfortable hiking boots for walking/hiking, flashlight with extra batteries, sandals, pair of binoculars, toiletries (toothpaste, sunscreen, toothbrush, anti-bacterial soap, hand sanitizer, wet wipes and face towels), sunglasses, travel alarm clock, re-usable water bottle, first aid kit (with band aids, altitude sickness medication, pain killers, bandages, antibiotics and many others).
+Some of the must-pack things for your Rwanda Gorilla Tours include a daypack for storing items needed during gorilla trekking, a camera with a waterproof case to avoid getting damaged by rain, comfortable and loose-fitting clothing (long safari pants and long-sleeved shirts), fleece or warm sweater, lightweight and waterproof rain jacket, long cotton socks, pajamas, and underwear, insect repellant, well-fitting and comfortable hiking boots for walking/hiking, flashlight with extra batteries, sandals, pair of binoculars, toiletries (toothpaste, sunscreen, toothbrush, anti-bacterial soap, hand sanitizer, wet wipes, and face towels), sunglasses, travel alarm clock, reusable water bottle, first aid kit (with band-aids, altitude sickness medication, pain killers, bandages, antibiotics, and many others).

 Accommodation options for Rwanda Gorilla Tours